 From Salt Lake City (180 miles) :

 From Salt Lake City head south on I-15 to the town of Santaquin.
 In Santaquin head west on US 6/50 towards Delta for 72 miles.
 In Delta make sure to get any needed supplies or gas.
 Continue west from Delta on US Highway 6 for another 32.5 miles to the turnoff.
 NOTE : The turnoff road is exactly 27.5 miles from 257 (a road you will pass that goes to Milford).
 The turnoff road will/should have a sign that says U-DIG fossils and a sign for Death Canyon and Marjum pass.
 Take this road and head north for just over 10 miles to an intersection with another dirt road.
-Go right and head west, there will/should be a sign for Marjum Pass.
+Go left and head west, there will/should be a sign for Marjum Pass.
 Continue west on this road for just over 7.5 miles to where another dirt road (unmarked, more rough) heads north.
 Heading north on this road you will reach the 4WD turn off (on your left side) in 1.6 miles.
 If you have high clearance you will be able to drive 1.5 miles closer to the peak.

 When To ClimbThe best time of the year to do this hike is between the start of fall and end of spring.
 Summer conditions can be very hot with temperatures into the 100’s.
 Winter would also be a good time as the snow doesn’t typically get more than 1 foot deep and there is no avalanche danger.
 The final 1000 foot slope to the summit isn’t steep enough to require ice axe or crampons, however it does face north so snow may linger here longer.